1. Home

 Symptoms of stress fractures can vary based on their location and severity, but there are several common indicators to be aware of.
 These symptoms include:

-1. Pain: This is often the most noticeable symptom.
-The pain tends to intensify during physical activity and lessens with rest.
+1. Pain is often the most noticeable symptom.
+It tends to intensify during physical activity and lessen with rest.

 2. Swelling, Tenderness, or Bruising: These symptoms may occur around the injured area, indicating a stress fracture.